 I have spent all of my professional career in education.
 First, I taught as a primary school teacher in Ireland for ten years between 1986- 1996.
-During this time, I designed in-service environmental education CPD to primary teachers using the outdoors as the key educational context.
+Whilst a teacher, I designed in-service environmental education CPD using the outdoors as the key educational context.
 My own doctorate at University of Stirling (completed 1999) looked at pupils’ participation in changing outdoor places.
-Since then I have worked as a researcher and senior lecturer in the School of Education.
-Currently, I lecture on the Teaching Qualification for Further Education (pre-service and in-service), the Initial Teacher Education programme (primary) and other programmes; I supervise students at masters and doctorate level.
+Since then I have worked as a researcher and senior lecturer and I now work in the Faculty of Social Sciences - Education.
+Currently, I teach on the EdD, MRes (Educational Research) and on the Initial Teacher Education programme (primary); I supervise students at masters and doctorate level.

-Some of my substantive research interests include: the place-related dimensions of learning and human-environment interaction, outdoor and environmental learning, education for sustainable development and global citizenship, rights-based education, citizen science learning, child-adult relations, learners’ experiences of formal and non-formal education, visual and participatory research (especially in relation to health outcomes - for example, in Malawi).
+My substantive research interests include: young people's participation in change, the place-related dimensions of learning and human-environment interaction, outdoor and environmental learning, education for sustainable development and global citizenship, rights-based education, citizen science & learning, intergenerational /child-adult relations, learners’ experiences of formal and non-formal education, visual and participatory research.
 I take a broadly 'new materialist' approach to ontological and epistemological issues in research.

-Some of my current or recently completed students and their general focal areas are listed here:
+Some of my current / recently completed doctoral students and their focal areas are noted here:

 Polli:Nation Project: Environmental education via citizen science and conservation - Andy Ruck, GfL - charity funded.
-[Completed]
+[Successfully defended]

 Armed forces' children's experience of education - Evelyn Cook, RCET charity /ESRC funded.
-[Completed]
+[Successfully defended]

 Photographs and their role in supporting learning - Matthew Sowerby.
 (Part-time PhD)

-The role of the school nurse - Alison Hackett (Supervision led by K Stoddart in Health Sciences)
+The role of the school nurse is being researched by Alison Hackett (Supervision led by K Stoddart in Health Sciences)

-National Park Visitor Behaviour and Capercaillie Conservation - Will Smith (ESRC funded) (Co supervised with Prof Nils Bunnefeld, Natural Sciences)
+Will Smith has been researching National Park Visitor Behaviour and Capercaillie Conservation - (ESRC funded) (Co supervised with Prof Nils Bunnefeld, Natural Sciences)

 Anastasia Fjodorova is researching the experiences of students and staff of fine arts degrees (Co-supervised with Dr M Michael)